 In addition, adhering companies are required to contribute financially to the initiative on an annual basis.
-The membership fees are determined on the basis of whether Signatory or Participant status is held and on the annual revenue/sale of the firm.
+The membership fees are determined on the basis of the annual revenue/sale of the firm.

 The non-business Participants of the UN Global Compact are committed to sustainability and its promotion.
 They are responsible for the implementation and diffusion of the Ten Principles.
 In addition, the non-business participants contribute significantly to the creation of effective and innovative ideas through research.
 The Participants need to release an annual communication called Communication on Engagement (COE), where they detail how they have supported the UN Global Compact.
 Even though it is not mandatory, a contribution is possible and welcome.